How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 Try:

-• Clear Play Store cache (inside emulator Android settings)
+• Clear Play Store cache (inside Android settings)

-• Use a different Google account temporarily for testing
+• Try a different Google account temporarily (to isolate account vs emulator issues)

 Problem 4: App crashes immediately